Contact Us (310) 553-1222

 Paying attention to details is critical for employers when dealing with employment law affairs, including wage garnishments.
 This is why you must immediately review the document once you receive a wage garnishment order.

 Keep in mind that you need to inform the affected employee about the garnishment order before making deductions.
-It would come in handy to provide them with a copy of the order and other relevant documents.
-It helps to ensure transparency and a healthy working relationship.
+It would be helpful to provide them with a copy of the order and other relevant documents.
+This helps to ensure transparency and a healthy working relationship.

 Then, you need to adjust your payroll system to withhold the calculated garnished amount from the employee’s paycheck.
 You must ensure that this processing is done promptly for each pay period during the duration of the wage garnishment.